 When Moses’ hands grew tired, they took a stone and put it under him and he sat on it.
 Aaron and Hur held his hands up – one on one side, one on the other – so that his hands remained steady till sunset.
 Exodus 17:12

 God permitted Amalek to attack the feeble, those who were not steady, because that was the elder’s way of doing business.
-The elders went to the tent of an 80 year old man who lacked the strength to hold his hands steady long enough for them to win a war and demanded Moses to do what only a God can do or they were going to stone him.
+The elders went to the tent of an 80-year-old man who lacked the strength to hold his hands steady long enough for them to win a war and demanded Moses to do what only a God can do or they were going to stone him.
 When they had no compassion and attacked the feeble, God had no legal reason to stop Amalek from attacking their feeble.
-He always acts according to his law and the sum of the law is to do to others what you WANT done to you.
+He always acts according to his law and the sum of the law is to do to others what you WANT to be done to you.
 Now we know that the Lord was among them enforcing his law.

 God will do mighty miracles to save our lives and then turn around and bring our own ways upon us because it is the only way to root the evil out of our hearts that we are blind to.
 What we do to others will sooner or later be done to us.
 In this case, it was sooner.
 They had not even left Rephidim before their own way came upon them.